jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 > *"It's not about the certification, it's about the journey."*

 The labs are no different, i.e., they're not meant to be done as trophies or as a get-as-many-machines-as-you-can approach.
-Rather, they should serve as the main area of learning.
+How you can conquer the lab time is by letting them serve as the main area of learning.
 This section was put first because it truly is the most important part of the journey.
 Think of the exam as the road and the labs as the car.
 The road is going to seem much more bumpy, curvy, and rough if you didn't test drive the car.
 The labs are there for you to practice and test what you've learned.
 Be sure to not waste *any* time, whether you have 30/60/90 day lab access.

 #### Lab Tips:
+<b>General</b>
+- Be prepared (and accepting) to fail.
+The labs are not impossible, but they're also not easy.
+You will hit roadblocks, you will have setbacks, but always remember to "try harder".
+- I cannot recommend [TryHackMe](https://tryhackme.com/) enough.
+There are different [hacktivities](https://tryhackme.com/hacktivities) which are like mini practical courses which help you to understand the concepts you will be using during the exam.
+- Use supplemental learning like Hack The Box, TryHackMe, [CyberSecLabs](https://www.cyberseclabs.co.uk/), [Root-Me](https://www.root-me.org/?lang=en), etc. where you get to practice hacking machines.
+- **Do not** only use the OSCP labs.
+They're great, don't get me wrong, but broadening your scope will help you become more well-rounded and see different vulnerabilities and paths to exploitation.
+- (Optional) Share the knowledge.
+If there was a machine you've completed and you feel that you could give back by helping to provide a hint, by all means do it!
+This helps the community to learn and grow--including you.

 <b>If you have experience in [CTFs](https://cybersecurity.att.com/blogs/security-essentials/capture-the-flag-ctf-what-is-it-for-a-newbie)</b>:
 - Jump in the labs as soon as possible.
 - Regardless of your confidence level, try to learn something from every machine.